raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

 In this project, there is one main UN Panda that walks through the goals and introduces the other pandas.
-Each Green Goal has its own Panda sprite and its own backdrop.
+Each UN Sustainable Development Goal (Green Goals) has its own Panda sprite and its own backdrop.

 [[picture/screenshot? pandas and backdrops]]